No fatalities

-The investigation noted that the flight instructor did not submit the required NTSB Form 6120.1 Pilot/Operator Aircraft Accident/Incident Report.
+The flight instructor failed to submit the NTSB Form 6120.1 Pilot/Operator Aircraft Accident/Incident Report, as required by regulations.

 Contributing factors